AzureIoTGBB/mxchip-to-iot-edge/modules/module3.md

 set_az_iothub <connection string>
 ```

-where \<connection string > is the connection string we just created, with the GatewayHostName on the end.
+where \<connection string > is the connection string we just created, with the GatewayHostName on the end (the MXChip one, NOT Edge).
 You should be able to copy/paste it into this putty window.
 We have seen trouble, however, with the entire connection string making it in, so be sure the whole thing makes it

 ### Test connectivity to IoT Hub thorugh IoT Edge.